⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Uniforms change perception.

-Most people agree because they want the stop to end.
+Many people agree because they want the encounter to end.

 Some believe compliance is required.